joshualai9922/Tictactoe-Project/README.md

+# Tic Tac Toe

+# Description

+An online Tic Tac Toe game for persons with disabilities (PWDs)

 # Instructions for Loading and Playing the Web Application

 Follow these steps to load the web application, create a game session, and play the game on 2 or more browsers.